A Gentle Madness: Development

 The title is derived from a quote by Benjamin Thomas regarding his grandfather Isaiah Thomas, founder of the American Antiquarian Society, who was stricken with "the gentlest of infirmities, bibliomania."

 Basbanes was motivated to write the book after his wife, Constance, encouraged him to do more research on book collecting after he wrote an article for the Boston University's Bostonia alumni magazine in 1989 regarding notable Boston book collections.
 The book was subsequently dedicated to Constance.
-He began writing the book part-time while working as an editor for the book section of the Telegram & Gazette, until he was fired in 1991 due to cost cutting measures.
+He began writing the book part-time while working as an editor for the book section of the Telegram & Gazette, until he was fired in 1991 due to cost-cutting measures.

 Most of the research was conducted at Harvard University's Widener Library.
 However, Basbanes also traveled to several metropolitan cities, such as London and Paris, to attend auctions and interview collectors.
 He also went to Iowa for book thief Stephen Blumberg's trial.
-As a result, Basbanes had to spend profusely to maintain his research, using up savings and taking advances on book royalties.
+Widener Library was one of Blumberg's targets.
+Basbanes had to spend profusely to maintain his research, using up savings and taking advances on book royalties.